dimkr/python2-utmp/README.rst

 This package requires Python 2.7.

+Python 3.x users: use utmp_.
+This is a fork of utmp_ which adds nothing but a dependency on enum_, since it's not part of the Python 2.x stdlib.

 What is utmp/wtmp?
 ==================
 **utmp**, **wtmp**, **btmp** and variants such as **utmpx**, **wtmpx** and **btmpx** are files on Unix-like systems that keep track of all logins and logouts to the system.